 The Anderson-Darling statistic measures the weighted squared difference between the cumulative empirical $P(\mathcal{S})$ and model $F(\mathcal{S})$ distribution functions using

 where $n$ is the number of points in the sample.
 The weights

-serve the purpose of applying extra weight in the tails, since $w(\mathcal{S})$ becomes large when $F(\mathcal{S})$ is close to $0$ or $1$ (i.e. the extreme left or right tail).
+serve the purpose of applying extra weight in the tails, since $w(\mathcal{S})$ becomes large when $F(\mathcal{S})$ is close to $0$ or $1$ (i.e., the extreme left or right tail).
 This is helpful for our specific application, as we are looking for a small surface brightness excess in the upper wing of a dominant noise background.
 Small discrepancies in the bulk of the distribution contribute only modestly, whereas even tiny departures in the tails are amplified in the sum over the distribution.

-Fig. \ref{fig:Asquared} shows $A^2$ as a function of Gaussian background noise, for each simulation.
-The left panel shows the result of a calculation where {\it no} high density particle removal is carried out, and instead the dust calculation described in Section \ref{sec:dust} is used.
-The right panel illustrates the results when no dust calculation is applied, and instead high density particles are removed, as described in Section \ref{sec:hireject}.
-Unsurprisingly, the left and right panels show dramatically different results; the right panel illustrates detectability of low-density Lyman forest emission, whilst the left panel shows the detectability of all Lyman-$\alpha$ emission, allowing for dust attenuation.
-The right panel shows that the most optimistic detection of the low density cosmic web (Illustris-TNG) requires a sensitivity of $\sim 2 \times 10^{-19}$ erg s$^{-1}$ cm$^{-2}$ arcsec$^{-2}$.

-In the left panel, where no simulation particles have been culled from the calculations, we see that the simulations yield inconsistent results. \texttt{Sherwood} is not shown in the left panel because the version used does not provide particle metallicities so the dust calculation cannot be done. \texttt{SIMBA} gives deviant results, as Fig. \ref{fig:SB_PDFs} shows, and as discussed in Section \ref{sec:SIMBAexcess}.
-The remaining three simulations agree that excess narrow-band Lyman-$\alpha$ emission should be detected above the 5$\sigma$ level for fluxes brighter than $\sim 8 \times 10^{-17}$ erg s$^{-1}$ cm$^{-2}$ arcsec$^{-2}$.
+Fig. \ref{fig:Asquared} shows $A^2$ as a function of Gaussian background noise for each simulation.
+The left panel shows the result of a calculation where {\it no} high-density particle removal is carried out, and instead the dust calculation described in Section \ref{sec:dust} is used.
+The right panel illustrates the results when no dust calculation is applied, and instead high-density particles are removed, as described in Section \ref{sec:hireject}.
+Unsurprisingly, the left and right panels show dramatically different results; the right panel illustrates the detectability of low-density Lyman forest emission, whilst the left panel shows the detectability of all Lyman-$\alpha$ emission, allowing for dust attenuation.
+The right panel shows that the most optimistic detection of the low-density cosmic web (IllustrisTNG) requires a sensitivity of $\sim 2 \times 10^{-19}$ erg s$^{-1}$ cm$^{-2}$ arcsec$^{-2}$.
+Sherwood is not shown in the left column of Fig. \ref{fig:Asquared} because the version used does not provide particle metallicities, so the dust calculation cannot be done.
+The remaining four simulations agree that excess narrow-band Lyman-$\alpha$ emission should be detected above the 5$\sigma$ level for fluxes brighter than $\sim 8 \times 10^{-17}$ erg s$^{-1}$ cm$^{-2}$ arcsec$^{-2}$.